Prime Minister's Challenge Fund

 The Prime Minister's Challenge Fund was established in October 2013 with £50 million for NHS England to help improve access to general practice and stimulate innovative ways of providing primary care services.

 Pilots

 Twenty pilots were announced in April 2014.
-David Cameron announced further funding of £100m for 2015/16 on 30 September 2014 for a second wave of 37 pilots.
+On 30 September 2014, David Cameron announced a further £100 million in funding for 2015–16 to support a second wave of 37 pilots.

-The fund has been used for a variety of projects:
+The fund has been used for a range of projects, including: